microsoft/ApplicationInsights-SDK-Labs/AggregateMetrics/README.md

 This API implements the number of metric types with the names consistent with the metric types from [Metrics.NET](https://github.com/etishor/Metrics.NET/wiki/Available-Metrics) library.

 Once installed, add a using for the `AggregateMetrics.Two` namespace.
-You can than use different types of metrics like.
+You can than use different types of metrics in your application.

 ### Gauges (IGauge interface)